gameontext/gameon/kubernetes/README.md

 We'll assume for the following that you want to make changes to the map service, and are continuing with the git submodule created in the [common README.md](../README.md#core-service-development-optional).

+1. (Minikube) If you are using minikube, switch to that as your docker host

+      $ eval $(minikube docker-env)

-1. Checkout your own branch (or add an additional remote for your fork) using standard git commands:
+2. Checkout your own branch (or add an additional remote for your fork) using standard git commands:

       $ cd map
       $ git checkout -b mybranch

-2. Make your changes, and rebuild the service and the docker image for the modified project
+3. Make your changes, and rebuild the service and the docker image for the modified project
   * From the map directory:

           $ ./gradlew build --rerun-tasks